This guide is broken up into a number of tasks, which we can think of as little modules or recipes.

 D3.js is largely known for its data visualization capabilities - and for good reason.
 It is quickly becoming the de facto standard for interactive visualization on the web.

 Its core feature of binding data to visual representations happens to require a lot of manipulation of said data.
-Thus, while this toolkit is focused around visualization, it is well suited for data munging as well!
+Thus, while this toolkit is focused around visualization, it is well suited for data processing as well!

 And, a typical output for data manipulation is at least some sort of visualization of that data, in which case you are all ready to go.